An explicit finite-memory scheme for approximating and sampling invariant measures of stochastic functional differential equations with infinite delay: Introduction

-\item Building on the strong convergence of the numerical segment process on any finite time interval, we establish the convergence of the numerical IPM to the underlying one and derive its convergence rate under the polynomial growth condition (see Theorems \ref{IPM-conv} and \ref{IPM-rate}).
+\item Building on the strong convergence of the numerical segment process and the exponential ergodicity of the exact and numerical semigroups, we establish the convergence of the numerical IPM to the exact one and derive an explicit convergence rate:

-\item It is worth noting that the time truncation device enables the TEM scheme to store only $kl+1$ historical discrete-time nodes at each iteration, which reduces the storage cost to $O((kl+1)n)$ (see Section \ref{S3.1}).
-As a result, the storage at each iteration is bounded and independent of the simulation horizon, allowing long-time simulations to be performed efficiently. \end{enumerate} In addition, SFDEswID is considered in this paper, and a time-space double truncation scheme is therefore employed.
-It is expected that a similar numerical scheme can be used to analyze the numerical approximation of IPMs for SFDEswFD after removing the spatial truncation.